TimGrt/community-call-exercises/2025-04-08-exercise-ansible-navigator/README.md

 ## Install Navigator

 Installing the `ansible-navigator` is done via the Python package manager.
-If you want to (or have to) use a *Python virtual environment* create it with this command:
+If you want to, (or have to) use a *Python virtual environment*, create it with this command:

 ```console
 python3 -m venv community-call-ve